Our Climate Change Strategy

 Travel and Carbon Offset

-Beginning with SEWF 2021 (SEWF Digital in 2020 is fully virtual), all participants at our Global Forum will pay a mandatory carbon offset fee.
+Beginning with SEWF 2021 (SEWF Digital in 2020 was fully virtual), all participants at our Global Forum will pay a mandatory carbon offset fee.
 The fee is calculated by estimating average journeys to the event using regional hubs around the world and converting mileage to cost using Sustainable Travel International’s Carbon Offset Calculator.
 The total cost is then evenly distributed among all participants.
 Stakeholder consultations informed SEWF’s decision to implement a mandatory offset system based on estimated journeys.
 To address issues of accessibility and inclusion arising from this system, 50% discounts will be offered to those from low-income start-ups, those from developing/emerging economies, and students.
 These offset payments will be shared between an international and local partner each year.

 SEWF C.I.C. team and Board travel is also calculated and all air travel and car journeys are offset through the global standard operator, Trees for Life.
 Like SEWF C.I.C., Trees for Life is also based in Scotland.